How does your centre run swimming lessons? What is the best way to schedule and manage your swimming program?

 - Classes can become stagnant without much movement or change over time.

-- No time within the program for holiday courses, free intensives, clinics or special occasions.
+- There is no dedicated time within the program for holiday courses, free intensives, clinics or special occasions.

-- Ethical dilemma to take payment for times when swimming won’t occur – eg public holidays.
+- There can be an ethical dilemma when taking payment for times when swimming lessons won’t occur, for example public holidays.

-- Swimmers get used to the same teacher each week and may not be willing to give others a go.
+- Swimmers can become used to the same teacher each week and may not be willing to give others a go.

-Having a centre that runs within school terms or creates its own swimming terms can be both a positive and negative experience.
-The following are a few points to consider when scheduling Term swimming within your centre.
+Having a centre that runs lessons within school terms or creates its own swimming terms can be both a positive and negative experience.

 Term Swimming Pros

-- Beginning and end date for parents, swimmers and staff to work towards a common goal.
+- Provides a beginning and end date for parents, swimmers and staff to work towards a common goal.

-- Payment can be made in full for an entire term upfront or ongoing.
+- Payment can be made in full for an entire term upfront or through ongoing payments.

-- Instructors, classes and times have the chance to change once a Term has finished.
+- Gives instructors, classes and lesson times the opportunity to change once a term has finished.

-- Gives swimmers who are tired, bored or uninterested a break so they can return refreshed.
+- Allows swimmers who are tired, bored or uninterested to have a break and return refreshed.

-- Offers swim centres a chance to schedule more or less classes depending on seasons, public patrons, school swimming program, time of school year and other extenuating circumstances.
+- Gives swim centres the flexibility to schedule more or fewer classes depending on seasons, public patrons, school swimming programs, time of year and other circumstances.

 Term Swimming Cons